 It keeps people distracted, and transmits government propaganda and handicaps, which keeps people passive and reinforces government orthodoxy.

 The distracting effect is seen in Hazel.
 She's brought to tears over something on television, probably the ballerinas.

-An example of the government propaganda is the news report about Harrison's escape.
-The part about his escape is true, but they said he was initially arrested for "plotting to overthrow the government", which is likely their interpretation.
+An example of government propaganda is the news report about Harrison's escape.
+The part about his escape is true, but they said he was initially arrested for "plotting to overthrow the government," which is likely their interpretation.
 More likely, he was arrested simply for being so exceptional.